NickP3lle/FocusForge/README.md

-# Task Manager
+# Focus Forge
-This Task Manager helps you organise your To Do list
+Focus Forge is a task manager that helps you organise your To Do list

 ## Prerequisites
 Ensure that you have the following prerequisites installed on your system: